arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ![Key components of an Arduino board.](assets/board-anatomy.png)

-- **1.** Microcontroller - this is the brain of an Arduino, and is the component that we load programs into.
+- **1.** **Microcontroller** - this is the brain of an Arduino, and is the component that we load programs into.
 Think of it as a tiny computer, designed to execute only a specific number of things.
-- **2.** USB port - used to connect a USB cable from your computer.
+- **2.** **USB port** - used to connect your Arduino board to a computer.
-- **3.** USB to Serial chip - the USB to Serial is an important component, as it helps translate data that comes from e.g. a computer to the microcontroller.
-This is what makes it possible to program it from your computer.
+- **3.** **USB to Serial chip** - the USB to Serial is an important component, as it helps translating data that comes from e.g. a computer to the on-board microcontroller.
+This is what makes it possible to program the Arduino board from your computer.
-- **4.** Digital pins - pins that uses digital logic (0,1 or LOW/HIGH).
-Commonly used for switches and to turn on an LED.
+- **4.** **Digital pins** - pins that use digital logic (0,1 or LOW/HIGH).
+Commonly used for switches and to turn on/off an LED.
-- **5.** Analog pins - pins that can read analog values in a 10 bit resolution (0-1023).
+- **5.** **Analog pins** - pins that can read analog values in a 10 bit resolution (0-1023).
-- **6.** 5V / 3.3V pins- these pins are used to power external components.
+- **6.** **5V / 3.3V pins**- these pins are used to power external components.
-- **7.** GND - also known as `ground`, `negative` or simply `-`, is used to complete a circuit, where the electrical level is at 0 volt.
+- **7.** **GND** - also known as `ground`, `negative` or simply `-`, is used to complete a circuit, where the electrical level is at 0 volt.
-- **8.** VIN - stands for Voltage In, where you can connect external power supplies.
+- **8.** **VIN** - stands for Voltage In, where you can connect external power supplies.

 Depending on the Arduino board, you will find many more components.
-Listed above are generally found on any Arduino board.
+The components listed above are generally found on any Arduino board.

 ### Basic Operation

 Most Arduino boards are designed to have a single program running on the microcontroller.
 This program can be designed to perform one single action, such as blinking an LED.
-It can also be designed to execute a hundred different actions in a cycle.
-The scope varies from program to program.
+It can also be designed to execute hundreds of actions in a cycle.
+The scope varies from a program to another.

 The program that is loaded to the microcontroller will start execution as soon as it is powered.
-Every program has a function called a "loop".
-Inside the loop, you can for example:
+Every program has a function called "loop".
+Inside the loop function, you can for example:

 - Read a sensor.
 - Turn on a light.